 Instead of adding another note to each chord (an A for the G chord, a D for the C chord and an E for the D chord) we can substitute.
 Simply play a min7b5 from the third of each chord, like this:

-What will happen is that you’ll play all the notes from a dom9 chord, apart form the root, leave that for the bass player…
+What will happen is that you’ll play all the notes from a dom9 chord, apart from the root, leave that for the bass player!

-In order to substitute like this on the fly you first have to learn all your min7b5 shapes, the video lesson below show you the quickest way to achieve this.
+In order to substitute like this on the fly, you first have to learn all your min7b5 shapes, including that Cm shape!
+The video lesson below shows you the quickest way to achieve this.

-The 7th note chords are built form the barre chords by adding one more note, like this:
+The 7th note chords are built from the barre chords by adding one more note, like this:

-Combine this with studying songs that use these chords to gain a full understanding of each extension and its effect on an arrangement.
+Combine these exercises with studying songs that use these chords to gain a full understanding of each extension and its effect on an arrangement.